mpfechner/data-botti/README.md

 # DataBotti

 DataBotti is a data analyzing tool with AI support.
-Current status: **MVP / Work in Progress** – basic functions are available, AI functionality is integrated and will be extended.
-Next milestone: user management.
+Current status: **MVP / Work in Progress** – basic functions are available, AI functionality is integrated and extended with an AI Router for cost control.
+Next milestone: Block 1 – Q&A functionality.

 ---